 It is possible to request contact details by post.
 However, the service is currently unavailable because of the coronavirus.

 Once you receive the contact details from the Pension Tracing Service, you will need to contact the service provider.
 Different pension providers will have different ways to contact them.

 Notice that your pension might be a workplace pension, meaning it’s a scheme run by an employer.
-In these instances, your first point of contact should be your previous employer.
+Your first point of contact should be your previous employer in these instances.
 The Pension Tracing Service will provide you details on who to contact.